Hachi-R/Fix-AMD-Discord-CLI/README.md

 ### There are two ways to obtain the tool:
 - **Option   1: Download a Ready Build**.
 You can download a pre-compiled version from the [releases](https://github.com/Hachi-R/Fix-AMD-Discord-CLI/releases) and run it directly.

 - **Option   2: Compile from Source Code**.
-If you prefer, you can clone this repository and compile the tool from the source code using [Xcode](https://developer.apple.com/xcode/).
+If you wish, you can clone this repository and compile from source code using [Xcode](https://developer.apple.com/xcode/).
   - To clone via command line: `git clone https://github.com/Hachi-R/Fix-AMD-Discord-CLI`
   - To download as a zip file: https://github.com/Hachi-R/Fix-AMD-Discord-CLI/archive/refs/heads/main.zip